-By the age of 18, nearly 70% of teens admit to having had at least one drink.
-About 1 in 5 teens admits to binge drinking -- defined as having five or more drinks in a row within a couple of hours -- at least once per month.
-Around 8% of teens admit to having driven a car while drinking alcohol.
+By the age of 18, more than 60% of teens admit to having had at least one drink.
+About 1 in 6 teens admits to binge drinking -- defined as having five or more drinks in a row within a couple of hours -- at least once per month.
 Teen alcohol use is associated with a higher risk of death and serious injuries.
 Teen alcohol use increases the risk of violence, unsafe sex, and other dangerous behaviors.
 Alcohol can also affect the brain development of a growing teen.

 Common street names for cigarettes include cigs, smokes, singles or butts.
 Smokeless tobacco is often referred to as snuff, chew, or snus.

 After marijuana, tobacco, and alcohol, prescription medications are the substances most commonly abused by teens.
-About 15% of high school seniors admit to abusing prescription medication during the previous year.
 Tranquilizers and sedatives (Xanax, Klonopin, Valium), ADHD medication (Adderall, Ritalin, Concerta), and opioid pain killers (Vicodin, OxyContin, Percocet, Percodan) are the prescription medications abused most frequently by teens.
 It's a common misperception that abusing prescription drugs is safer than taking street drugs.
 That's not true.
 Abusing prescription medication can be very dangerous and even deadly.

 Marijuana is, by far, the most common illegal street drug abused by teens.
-In one study, high school seniors admitted to abusing hallucinogens (less than 5%), ecstasy (4%), cocaine (less than 3%), and bath salts, PCP, methamphetamine, and heroin (all around 1% or less) in the past year.
+In one recent survey, high school seniors admitted to abusing hallucinogens (7.5%), ecstasy (3.5%), cocaine (4%), as well as methamphetamine, ketamine, salvia, and inhalants (all around 2% or less) in the past year.
 Use of illegal drugs can have dangerous, even deadly, consequences.

 Street names for inhalants include whippets, snappers, laughing gas, rush, and bold.

-There are more than 22 million people in the U.S. who need treatment for drug or alcohol abuse.
-Sadly, only about 11% of people over the age of 12 years receive treatment, 10% for those aged 12 to 19 years.
-That is usually due to a lack of insurance coverage or otherwise inability to pay.
-Most people admitted to treatment programs -- about 40% -- are in treatment for alcohol abuse or a combination of alcohol abuse and drug abuse.
-About 17% of treatment admissions are for marijuana abuse.
-Drug addiction is a complex process.
-Successful treatment for alcohol or drug abuse most commonly involves a combination of behavioral (counseling) and pharmacological intervention.
+Successful treatment for alcohol or drug abuse most commonly involves a combination of behavioral therapy (counseling) and pharmacological intervention.
 A teen in treatment may undergo individual, group, or family counseling.
 First, often the teen undergoes a process of detoxification ("detox") to eliminate the abused substance from the body.
 Certain medications may be prescribed to minimize withdrawal symptoms and decrease cravings.
 It is important to treat any other mental health condition that the teen is suffering from (e.g. depression, anxiety, bipolar disorder) in addition to directly addressing the addiction in order for treatment to be the most successful.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) offers a Behavioral Health Treatment Facility Locator to help you find alcohol and substance abuse treatment facilities in your area.